Vladislav Hercegović

-Vladislav Hercegović (Владислав Херцеговић; 1426 or 1427 – 1489) was oldest son of Stjepan Vukčić.
+Vladislav Hercegović (Владислав Херцеговић; 1426 or 1427 – 1489) was the oldest son of Stjepan Vukčić.
 The Kosača noble family held lands in the region known as Humska zemlja, later named Herzegovina.

 Unlike his father, who quarreled with the Bosnian King Stjepan Tomaš for years, Knez Vladislav was loyal to the Bosnian throne.

 Citizenship of Ragusa

 He became citizen of the Republic of Ragusa by the charter dated 30 October 1435.
 It was customary for the republic to grant all the major Bosnian nobility a status of citizenry and republic's nobility, granting them a palace and a refuge in case of need in Dubrovnik.
 The City Council granted his father Stjepan and his brother Vlatko citizenship by the same charter.

 Political and military career

 During his father's reign Vladislav is known to have interfered with his affairs.
 During Second Konavle War and infighting, when in 1451, his father Stjepan Vukčić attacked the Republic of Ragusa in Konavle and laid siege to Dubrovnik, he conspired with Dubrovnik and Duke of Hum, Ivaniš Vlatković.
 The first trace of secret negotiations with Knez Vladislav is found in a letter from Dubrovnik to their negotiator dated July 23.
 In the last days of July or the first days of August, Vladislav expressed desire to make an alliance with Dubrovnik against his father, expecting the city to help him with money and troops.
 Moreover, Vladislav advocated that Dubrovnik make an alliance with his lord, King Thomas, and that he also be given help.
 From another letter by Dubrovnik, written in 1459, it is clear that the initiative that despot and King Thomas strike together against the Herceg came from Herceg's wife Jelena and Knez Vladislav.